-UMBC faculty and students talk about their humanities research and related topics on the Humanities Connection radio series, produced by Maryland Humanities and WYPR 88.1FM.
+UMBC faculty and students talk about their humanities research and related topics on the Humanities Connection radio and podcast series, produced by Maryland Humanities and WYPR 88.1FM.

 Catonsville Nine 50th Anniversary